appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 ### Upgrade Appcircle Server

-To upgrade the Appcircle server, use the following `helm upgrade` command.
-This will apply the new configuration and update the Appcircle server to the latest version.
+To upgrade the Appcircle server to the latest version and apply any configuration changes, use the following `helm upgrade` command.

 ```bash
 helm upgrade appcircle-server appcircle/appcircle \